rjb1116/sun_coordinates/README.md

 Get the spherical coordinates of the sun in the sky from any location on earth at any time

 ## Quick Summary
-The sun.py script can take in any location in the world, and any time, and outputs the spherical coordinates of the sun from the perpective of a person standing on the earth's surface at that location.
+The sun.py script can take in any location in the world, and any time, and output the spherical coordinates of the sun from the perpective of a person standing on the earth's surface at that location.
 This is done using vector addition and coordinate transformations (elaborated on later).

 The location of the sun is given by two angles:
 * Theta_from_North - angle measured clockwise from due north to the point on the horizon underneath the sun